enketo/enketo-express/tutorials/00-getting-started.md

 5. Clone this repository
 6. Create config/config.json.
 See [How To configure](#how-to-configure).
 7. Install dependencies and build with `npm install` from the project root
+8. If still required build Internet Explorer 11 scripts with `grunt build-ie11`.
+IE11 support will be removed entirely in April 2020.

 #### Using vagrant: